solutionforest/Inspirecms-core/docs/installing.md

 4. Add custom fields to your document type
 5. Navigate to **Content** > **Pages**
 6. Click "Create" to add new content using your document type

+For detailed information about creating and configuring document types, see the [Document Types documentation](./document-type){.doc-link}.

 ---